ianargyle1/AutomotiveSearch/README.md

 * If no search results are found, "Loading..." will show forever.
 * The live demo version (on Heroku) only searches KSL Cars as Autotrader blocks API requests from Heroku's servers.
 * There is no validity check for the year, mileage, and price textboxes.

+## Implementation Details
+There are two main sections, client and server.
+Server runs on the server via node.js and express.
+It handles API requests from the client and is responsible for serving the React app from the client folder.
+Client is a React app that relies on the server side API for correctly formatted data.